mikavilpas/dotfiles/readme.md

 ### Dependency management

-Many of the packages I use have some kind of custom depenencies:
+Many of the packages I use have some kind of custom dependencies:

 - neovim plugins are managed using [lazy.nvim](https://lazy.folke.io/)
 - yazi plugins are managed using lazy.nvim as well.
 The approach is explained in